|

 been given medicine-whatever that might mean, supposing the statement to be

 true according to the sense in which the words are accepted by plains men.
-But

-several of them were active in the sluggish rattlesnake fashion.
+But several of them were active in the sluggish rattlesnake fashion.

-watcher with the eagle feathers; the watcher quietly extended the feathers and
+feathers; the watcher quietly extended the feathers and stroked and pushed

-head back, until it finally turned and crawled back to the wall.
-Half a dozen
+finally turned and crawled back to the wall.

-times different snakes thus
+different snakes thus crawled out

-crawled out toward me and were turned back, without their ever displaying a
+toward me and were turned back, without

-symptom of irritation.
-One snake got past the watcher and moved slowly past me
+the watcher and moved slowly past me about six inches away, whereupon the

-about six inches away, whereupon the priest on my left leaned across me and
+priest on my left leaned across me and checked its advance by

-dust in its face until the
+throwing pinches of dust in its

-watcher turned round with his feather sceptre.
+face until the watcher turned round with his feather sceptre.

-without hurry and with quiet unconcern; neither
+move was made without hurry and with quiet unconcern; neither

 snake nor man, at any time, showed